spier/gem_yql_simple/README.md

 # Simple Ruby gem for YQL

 This is my first implementation of a simple wrapper for [YQL][yql] queries.
 It does not do anything fancy.
-Instead it just sends an HTTP request to YQL with the given query and returns the results as either Ruby Object or Nokogiri::Document.
+Instead it just sends an HTTP request to YQL with the given query and returns the results as either a ruby Hash or Nokogiri::XML::Document.

 This is my first experiment with writing a ruby gem.
 You can tell when checking out the code!